Solving non-linear integral equations for laser pulse retrieval with Newton's method: Conclusion and Outlook

 \section{Conclusion and Outlook}

-An algorithm has been developed having in mind the applicability to real experimental data for common pulse retrieval schemes in ultrafast nonlinear optics like FROG and d-scan \cite{Trebino:1993,Miranda:2012}.
-The employed numerical techniques are borrowed from other fields of physics, where nonlinear integral equations of similar type appear, techniques used in polynomial system solvers and stochastic optimisation.
+An algorithm has been developed having in mind the applicability to real experimental data for common pulse retrieval schemes in ultrafast nonlinear optics like FROG, d-scan or amplitude-swing \cite{Trebino:1993,Miranda:2012,Alonso:2020}.
+The employed numerical techniques have been successfully applied in other fields of physics, where nonlinear integral equations of similar type appear, techniques used in polynomial system solvers and stochastic optimisation.
 It has been shown how to implement Tikhonov-type regularisation into the polynomial equations, how to adaptively decrease it while path tracking the solution and how to fine-tune $\lambda$ at the solution when dealing with noisy, defective experimental data.
-The system of equations was setup such that each equation corresponds to a pixel surface average of the original integral equation on a grid of pixels, rather than a pointwise representation.
-This coarse-graining capability enables fast computations of approximants, noise suppression and high accuracy retrievals on fine pixelisations.
+The integral equation was discretized to a polynomial system such that each equation corresponds to a grid cell (pixel) surface average of the original integral equation, rather than a pointwise representation.
+This coarsening capability enables fast computations of approximants, noise suppression and high accuracy retrievals on fine pixelizations.

-The solution technique of altering random matrices along a collection of homotopy curves constitutes a new method for path tracking real solutions of overdetermined polynomial systems.
-Every movement along a path segment, corresponding to a new random reduction of the system to be solved, causes a deformation of the momentary solution in parts in the direction of the global solution and in parts towards some random perturbation.
+The full solution path is a collection of small linked continuation paths, along each the error decreases monotonically by construction, where these path segments are associated to different random projections of the full polynomials system.
+This constitutes a new method for path tracking real solutions of similar over-determined polynomial systems through these partially continuous and stochastic solution paths.
+Each movement along a single path segment causes a deformation of the momentary solution in parts in the direction of the global solution and in parts towards some random perturbation.
 These perturbations appear to cancel when path tracking over a collection of many path segments.
-Similarly, perturbations due to added noise seem to compensate each other.
-We are not aware of a theoretical foundation of these partially stochastic homotopy paths and rely on such heuristics and numerical evidence.
+Similarly, perturbations due to added noise seem to compensate each other and an optimal solution can be computed.
 A link to the theoretical framework developed for the Newton-sketch method \cite{Pilanci:2017newton,Berahas:2020}, or in Randomised Numerical Linear Algebra \cite{Drineas2016:randnla,Martinsson:2020} or in other areas of stochastic optimisation seems plausible.
+The main difference is that the continuation method is implemented here.
+This may also be advantageous when computing the global minimum of non-convex optimisation problems.